Tricia Robinson from MBA & General Electric, to Empowered Online Mom

 Awesome value.
 Thank you so much for this interview Tricia!

 Thanks Erik for allowing me to share my story with you.
-I hope I’ve provided value to your readership!
+I hope I have provided value to your readership in this interview!